-Again, there are three potential elements, which are proposed: two midterms and an optional term paper, but only two will count for this course component (so, in effect, the lowest midterm exam result can be dropped).
+Again, there are three potential elements, which are proposed: two midterms and an optional term paper, but only two will count for this course component.
+(So, in effect, the lowest midterm exam result can be dropped.
+As a consequence, the second midterm will be cumulative.).
 Weights of 50% are assigned for each of the two "best of" results, determining C2.